luiscuellar31/openscp/CONTRIBUTING.md

   Contains only tested and released versions of OpenSCP.
   Do not submit pull requests directly to this branch.

-- `development` → Active development branch.
+- `dev` → Active integration branch.
-  All new features, fixes, and improvements should be based on `development`.
+  All new features, fixes, and improvements should be based on `dev`.
-  Once ready, changes from `development` are merged into `main` for official releases.
+  Once ready, changes from `dev` are merged into `main` for official releases.

 Note: Merges to `main` are performed by the maintainer only.